 Participants may borrow from their fund accounts once each year a minimum of \$1,000, up to a maximum equal to the lesser of \$50,000 or 50% of their total vested account balance.
 Loan transactions are treated as transfers between the investment funds and the participant loans fund.
 Loan terms range up to 5 years, or up to 15 years for the purchase of a primary residence.
 The loans are secured by the balance in the participant's account and bear a rate of interest equal to the prime rate on the date of the loan distribution.
 Principal and interest is paid ratably through regular payroll deductions.
-One participant loan totaling \$619 was outstanding at December 31, 2005, bearing an interest rate of 6.00%.
-There were no loans outstanding at December 31, 2004.
+Participant loans totaling \$8,878 and \$619 were outstanding at December 31, 2006 and December 31, 2005, respectively, bearing interest rates ranging from 6.00% to 8.25% in each year.